anegg0/doc.palm.readthedocs/docs/HowTo/Mint-NFT-using-Hardhat.md

     Finally, create the `main` function, which will asynchronously call the `MintNFT` function passing as arguments:

-    * Your address (or any other recepient address you chose)
+    * Your address (or any other recipient address you chose)

     * The `URI` of your NFT's metadata